 All conduct regulations are provided in the Code of Conduct.
-Examples of behaviors that could violate the Code of Conduct include underage possession or consumption of alcohol, driving under the influence, disruptive conduct, distribution of copyrighted material, assault, theft, gambling, interfering with the conduct process, and possession of weapons.
+Examples of behaviors that could violate the Code of Conduct include underage possession or consumption of alcohol, driving under the influence, possession of a fake ID, use or possession of marijuana or other drugs, disruptive conduct, possession of weapons, assault, theft, and interfering with the conduct process.

 Yes.
 Students abide by the Code of Conduct whether they are on campus, in the residence halls, or off campus.